yarian/layer-websdk/README.md

 * `grunt docs`: Generates `docs/index.html` which you can open to view the API documentation.
 * `grunt test`: Run the unit tests

+## About this README

+This README contains everything you need to get started.
+But is NOT an exhaustive source of documentation.
+For the full documentation, or for any topics that are missing here, go to the [Web SDK documentation](https://developer.layer.com/docs/websdk).

 ## Getting Started

 To start using Layer's Web SDK, you need to initialize a client with your Layer Application ID which can be found in the [Developer Dashboard](https://developer.layer.com/projects/keys).